How To Manage Your Videographer (Without Video Experience)

 What makes managing a videographer different than other positions?

-The challenge in managing a videographer is balancing the demand for video with realistic expectations for how much they can produce, and continually showing the value of the medium and how it’s impacting the bottom line.
+The challenge in managing a videographer is balancing the demand for video with realistic expectations for how much they can produce.

-The consequences of managing this videographer poorly can mean poor delivery times and poor video quality, or worse, the loss of faith in video overall in your company.
+The consequences of poor management can be missed deadlines and diminished video quality, or worse, the loss of faith in video overall in your company.

-It could even mean the loss of confidence in you as a manager to lead a successful team spearheading a new business philosophy.
+It could even mean the loss of confidence in you as a manager to lead a successful team.
 So, clearly, if you’ve never managed a videographer before, the stakes are high.

-As a manager of an in-house videographer (especially one with a They Ask, You Answer mindset), you’ll be evaluating their practical skills (making the actual videos), as well as their ability to receive feedback and deliver high-quality video that achieves your goals, manage multiple projects simultaneously, and contribute as a thought leader and teacher to the rest of your company.
+As a manager of an in-house videographer, you’ll be evaluating their practical skills (making the actual videos), as well as their ability to receive feedback, project manage, and contribute as a thought leader and teacher to the rest of your company.

 Evaluating video marketing quality